All Products

 Step 3: Set security group rules

-After you build the FTP service, add inbound rules to the security group of the Linux instance based on the FTP mode you are using.
-For more information, see Add a security group rule.
+After building the FTP service, add inbound security group rules based on the FTP mode.
+See Add a security group rule.

 • Active mode: Allow traffic on port 21.